SungjinDavidLee/GitStudy/readme.md

-# This repository is for git test
+# This repository is for git study
 ## 1. Push : Local - Remote
 ## 2. Pull : Remote - Local